William Hinton: Harvard's First Black Professor, Passionate Teacher, Syphilis Researcher

 William Hinton: The Man

-William Augustus Hinton was born to two emancipated slaves in Chicago Illinois on December 15, 1883.
-He faced terrible hardships in an extremely racist age but accomplished some international microbiology fame.
+William Augustus Hinton was born in Chicago Illinois to two emancipated slaves on December 15, 1883.
+He faced terrible hardships in an extremely racist age but accomplished international microbiology fame.
 A two-time recipient of one of the most prestigious merit-based awards, the Wigglesworth and Hayden Scholarship, Hinton graduated from Harvard Medical School in just three years!
 However, due to his race, he could not get a medical internship to complete his education.
 Instead, he volunteered at the Pathological Laboratory at Massachusetts General Hospital.

 The first stage usually manifests in a chancre or lesion.